leticiarobledo/bag-of-words/README.md

-# bag-of-words
-Bag of Words Chatbot
+# Bag of Words Chatbot

 NLTK and SKlearn chatbot which can give simple conversation.
 Model used is Bag of Words (BOW) model which reports best answer to the user's query from vector surpassing the set minimum similarity threshold.